 Western Holsters for a Colt 1860 Army Snub Nose with 3" Barrel.

 This is an example of a holster for the Colt 1862 Pocket Police.
-It features a cavalry flap closure with a Peacock tooled on the front face.
+It features a cavalry flap closure with a Peacock tooled and then hand painted on the front face.

 Examples of holsters for Smith and Wesson Model 3 Schofields.